-If it is dark enough outside, this feature allows you to select the amount of time you want the exterior lamps to remain on.
-This happens after the vehicle is unlocked using the Remote Keyless Entry (RKE) transmitter or if the vehicle key is turned to LOCK from RUN.
+This feature allows you to select the amount of time you want the exterior lamps to remain on when it is dark enough outside.
+This happens after the key is turned from RUN to LOCK.

 Press the customization button until EXIT LIGHTING appears on the DIC display.
 Press the set/reset button once to access the settings for this feature.
 Then press the customization button to scroll through the following settings: